babelfish-for-postgresql/babelfish_project_website/index.markdown

 callouts_head: "Principles for development"
 callouts_class: list-features
 callouts_id: principles
-callouts_leader: "When the contributors are successful, Babelfish for PostgreSQL will be:"
+callouts_leader: "When we (the contributors) are successful, Babelfish for PostgreSQL will be:"

 version_feature:
   latest_label: "Current Version:"